MilesLitteral/wraylib3d/README.md

             Currently, The engine handles this with .PK3 files that bundle everything, they are basically glorified zips and there is an active desire to eliminate them from the code base.
-By comparison maps are represented by Binary Space Partitions (BSPs) and will remain their format but be stored within a MegaStore
+By comparison maps are represented by Binary Space Partitions (BSPs) and will remain their format but be stored within a MegaStore.
+It is recognized that BSPs could be turned into GLBs or GLTFs into themselves.
+Audio could even be stored in the gltfs with the KHR_Audio extension but this needs to be explored.

         - Structured Data
             Descriptions of All ingame classes as JSON data structures, these are then used for serialzing the game as save files or transmittable data.
 It could also be expanded to support XMLSerialization and Deserialization

         - Shader Precompiler Pipeline
-            Handles packaging of applicable Shaders to ShaderCaches which are accessed at runtime this system is part of an ongoing process to completely deprecate the use of Quake3 Shaders and move to a modern shader system
+            Handles packaging of applicable Shaders to ShaderCaches (MegaStores) which are accessed at runtime this system is part of an ongoing process to completely deprecate the use of Quake3 Shaders and move to a modern shader system (SPIR-V support?
+MLIR?).

+            These caches will be used by the renderer cross-referenced against .gltf file specific  'extensions' which would then load the applicable shader if this is not present the cache has a "default shader" that will be fallen back to

             ?
-There is a Format the engine uses called "LC" a kind of custom scripting language that largely is used in relation to Engine Graphics, I desire to replace Quake Shaders and (perhaps) LC as well or re appropriate it so that shaders are instead GLSL, or some other format which can be used rather than emulating to make Quake happy.
-It also is a kind of future proofing
+There is a Format the engine uses called "LC" a kind of custom scripting language that largely is used in relation to Engine Graphics, I desire to replace Quake Shaders and (perhaps) LC as well or re appropriate it so that shaders are instead GLSL, or some other format which can be used rather than emulating to make Quake happy, It also is a kind of future proofing, where LC is then a Rendering Pipeline Language

         - Window System
-            Handles SDL2 Windowing and User Interface Creation at Application level At some point, it will have a full Front-End Interface to create Widgets in Window
+            Handles SDL2 Windowing and User Interface Creation at Application level At some point, it will have a full Front-End Interface to create Widgets in Window with scriptable UIs
-            this library uses Protea Audio and therefore can use OGGs and WAVs, there is an interest in maybe making an Audio System to go along with it.
+            WRayLib uses Protea Audio and therefore can use OGGs and WAVs, there is an interest in maybe making an Audio System to go along with it.

             When this exists fully, SDL2 will handle Input, Audio, Windowing, and Widgets therefore